jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-11-30-real-time-streaming-with-kafka-and-flink-6/index.md

 #### Connector IAM Role

 The managed policy of the connector role has permission on MSK cluster resources (cluster, topic and group).
 It also has permission on S3 bucket and CloudWatch Log for logging.
-Finally, as the connector should be able to create records in a DynamoDB table, the DynamoDB full access policy (*AmazonDynamoDBFullAccess*) is attached to the role for simplicity.
+Finally, as the connector should be able to create records in a DynamoDB table, the DynamoDB full access policy (*AmazonDynamoDBFullAccess*) is attached to the role.
+Note that the DynamoDB policy is too generous, and it is recommended limiting its scope in production environment.

 ```terraform
 # infra/msk-connect.tf